Lewis DuBois: Early life

 DuBois is often confused with multiple cousins who share the same name.
 Louis DuBois was a popular name in the family due to the family's patriarch, Louis DuBois (1626-1696), who came to the United States after fleeing religious persecution in France.
 Lewis was born in early 1744, and baptized on September 9, 1744 in Fishkill, New York.
 His father, Elias, was born in 1722 in Ulster County, New York, and his mother, Susannah Vanderburgh, born in 1725 in Poughkeepsie, New York.
 At some point, Lewis's father moved from Ulster County to Dutchess County.

 Elias's father was Louis DuBois (b.
-1697), son of Mattheus DuBois (1679-1748) and his wife, Sara Van Keuren DuBois (1678-1748).
+1697), son of Mattheus DuBois (1679-1748) and his wife, Sara Van Keuren (1678-1748).
 The father of Mattheus is the aforementioned Louis, first of the DuBois family to the United States.
 His second cousin, once removed, Colonel Louis J. DuBois (1733-1813), is one of the most common cousins that Lewis is confused with, as they both had nearly identical war records.

-His second cousin, James DuBois (1750-1810), is reportedly the great-grandfather of W.E.B.
-DuBois.